-57. 77.
-Variable remuneration linked to the company and the director's performance, the award of options or any other right to acquire shares or to be remunerated on the basis of shar movements, and membership of long-term savings schemes such as pension plans, retischemes and other savings schemes, should be confined to executive directors. ed on the basis of share price th as pension plans, retirement the end of their mand ate.
-This condition, how xecutive directors provided they ever, will not apply to shares that on.
-Complies X Compli es partially Explanation □ 58. he professional perfo rmance of the benefici e limits and technical safeguards aries and not simply the general of that kind.
-And, in particular, varial ole remuneration item s should meet the follo wing conditions: a) Be subject to predete obtain a given outcome. ble performance criteri a that factor the risk assumed to ny's long-term value (creation, such as comp de non-financial criteria that are liance with its internal rules and such that performance- related pay rewards on to long-term value ongoing achievement, n creation.
-This will ensur nedium and long-term objectives, naintained over sufficient time to e that performance measurement Complies X Complies partially Explanation Not Applicable □ 59.
-The payment of the variable components of remuneration is subject to sufficient verification that previously established performance, or other, conditions have been effectively met.
-Entities should include in their annual directors' remuneration report the criteria relating to the time required and methods for such verification, depending on the nature and characteristics of each variable component.
-Additionally, entities should consider establishing a reduction clause ('malus') based on desufficient period of the payment of part of the variable components that implies total or part this remuneration in the event that prior to the time of payment an event occurs that advisable. hat implies total or partial loss of Complies X Complies partially Explanation [Not Applicable □ 60.
-Remuneration linked to company earnings should bear in mind any qualifications stated in the exauditor's report that reduce their amount. ualifications stated in the external Complies □ Complies partially Explanation Not Applicable X Explanation: As informed in section C.1 qualified opinion or reserv for fiscal year 2020 did not contain a 60 is not applicable.
-61. A major part of executive financial instruments when the second in the s linked to the award of shares or
+57. 7.
+Variable remuneration linked to the company and the director's performance, the award of sha options or any other right to acquire shares or to be remunerated on the basis of share proceedings and membership of long-term savings schemes such as pension plans, retirem schemes and other savings schemes, should be confined to executive directors. on the basis of share price as pension plans, retirement retain such shares until the end of their mandate cutive directors provided they er, will not apply to shares that Complies X Complies s partially Explanation □ 58. to ensure they reflect th ne professional perform nits and technical safeguards as and not simply the general nat kind.
+And, in particular, variab ole remuneration items should meet the followin g conditions: a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. b) Promote the long-term sustainability of the company and include non-financial criteria that relevant for the company's long-term value creation, such as compliance with its internal rules procedures and its risk control and management policies. c) Be focused on achieving a balance between the delivery of short, medium and long-term objecti such that performance-related pay rewards ongoing achievement, maintained over sufficient tim appreciate its contribution to long-term value creation.
+This will ensure that performance measurer is not based solely on one-off, occasional or extraordinary events. ntained over sufficient time to Complies X Complies partially □ Explanation Not Applicable □ 59. previously established proclude in their annual performance, or other, directors' remuneration conditions have been ef n report the criteria rela to sufficient verification that fectively met.
+Entities should ting to the time required and racteristics of each variable Additionally, entities should consider establishing a reduction clause ('malus') based on deferral sufficient period of the payment of part of the variable components that implies total or partial lot this remuneration in the event that prior to the time of payment an event occurs that makes advisable. implies total or partial loss of Complies X Complies partially Explanation Not Applicable □ 60.
+Remuneration linked to auditor's report that red uld bear in mind any quali fications stated in the external Complies □ Complies partially □ Explanation Not Applicable X Explanation: the financial statements for resent recommendation 60 is fiscal year 2020 did not contain a s not applicable.
+61. A major part of executiv financial instruments wh ked to the award of shares or